-I own a 1 bedroom flat in Chalfont St Giles, conveyancing having been completed February 2004.
-Can you let me have an estimated range of the fair premium for a lease extension?
-Comparable flats in Chalfont St Giles with an extended lease are worth £186,000.
-The ground rent is £55 yearly.
-The lease comes to an end on 21st October 2072
+I invested in buying a 1st floor flat in Chalfont St Giles, conveyancing was carried out January 2004.
+Can you shed any light on how much the price could be for a 90 year extension to my lease?
+Corresponding flats in Chalfont St Giles with an extended lease are worth £186,000.
+The average or mid-range amount of ground rent is £55 charged once a year.
+The lease runs out on 21st October 2072

-The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs without more comprehensive due diligence.
-You should not use this information in a Notice of Claim or as an informal offer.
-There are no doubt additional issues that need to be taken into account and you obviously want to be as accurate as possible in your negotiations.
-Neither should you take any other action based on this information without first getting professional advice.
+The figure that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of detailed investigations.
+Do not use this information in a Notice of Claim or as an informal offer.
+There are no doubt additional issues that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+You should not move forward based on this information without first seeking the advice of a professional.